Hariss Harun: Senior

-On 16 June 2015, Hariss was afforded the chance to captain the national team in a match against Japan.
+On 16 June 2015, Hariss was afforded the chance to captain the national team in a 2018 FIFA World Cup qualification group match against Japan.
 Supposedly a predictable victory for the Japanese team, the match subsequently ended in a shocking 0–0 draw in Saitama.

 On 13 June 2017, Hariss captained Singapore during the FAS 125th anniversary friendly match against two time FIFA World Cup champions Argentina where he almost scored a goal from a set piece.

 Hariss scored his 7th international goal in a 2–0 friendly victory over Fiji, helping new head coach Fandi Ahmad to his first win.

 On 14 November 2019, Hariss made his 100th cap for the national team against Qatar, making him the 13th footballer to have 100 appearances for the national team.

 In May 2021, Hariss pulled out of the Singapore team before Singapore's 2022 FIFA World Cup qualifying match against Saudi Arabia for personal reasons.

 On 7 November 2021, Hariss tested positive for COVID-19, just one day before the national team is flew to Dubai for a training camp in preparation for the 2020 AFF Championship.
 He is then placed under isolation and did not join the team in Dubai.

 In December 2024, Hariss was called up for the 2024 ASEAN Championship making his seventh appearance in the tournament.

+On 18 November 2025, Hariss captained Singapore to a historic 2–1 victory over Hong Kong, securing the nation's qualification for the 2027 AFC Asian Cup on merit for the first time.

+During the friendly match against Mongolia on 31 May 2026, Hariss surpassed Daniel Bennett to become Singapore's all-time most-capped player in a 4–0 victory.